 What It Really Comes Down To

-There is no answer.
-You should exercise however you want.
+The most important thing is finding what you love and doing it consistently.
 Whatever you like doing, do that thing.
 That includes yoga, boxing, rock-climbing, unicycling, juggling (perhaps you’re a clown?), etc.

 But between weight-lifting and cardio, the key takeaway here is that BMR combined with exercise intensity is what matters for weight loss.

-Building muscle benefits weight loss because it increases your BMR and burns calories, plus, if done with heavy weights, can increase the after-burn.
+Building muscle benefits weight loss because it increases your BMR and burns calories, plus, if done with heavy weights or short rest, you can increase the after-burn.
+Strong muscles also help with performing daily tasks, stability, mobility, and general body functionality.

 The Best Solution?